RemigiuszZydek/ScrapperWork/README.md

 ## Installation
+1. Clone repository.

-When u clone repository go to folder SCRAPPERWORK and install all modules using:
+2. After you cloned repository, go to folder SCRAPPERWORK and install all modules using:

 ```bash
   npm i